NhuDevJunior/flutter_food_app_get_wekk_job/README.md

 # flutter_food_shop_app_get_well_job

 A new Flutter project.
 This is not my project, I learned from the author who has named the dbestech.
 This project is used for study purposes and without use for commercial.
-The problem relates to copyright. please contact me via Gmail:: hancongnhu1999@gmail.com
+If the problem relates to copyright, please contact me via Gmail:: hancongnhu1999@gmail.com

 ## Getting Started
 ## Branch naming rules
 1. with implement UI/UX: featurexx/implement_ui_ux_xxxxxx
 2. with implement Logic: featurexx/implement_logic_xxxxxx
-3. with fixbug : featurexx/fixbug_xxxxxxxxxxx
+3. with fix-bug : featurexx/fixbug_xxxxxxxxxxx
+## Commit naming rules
+stepxx: xxxxxxxxxxx
-## Referency
+## Reference
 Major features
 1. Show products based on category
 2. Shopping cart